3.15. Delta Function¶

 then becomes

-and thus we can interpret as a vector, as a basis and as the coefficients in the basis expansion:
+and thus we can interpret as a vector,

 Now, let’s look at the spherical harmonics: